ChrisBuilds/terminaltexteffects/README.md

       --final-gradient-direction (diagonal, horizontal, vertical, center)
                             Direction of the final gradient. (default: Direction.DIAGONAL) --bubble-speed (float > 0)
-                            Speed of the floating bubbles.
-Note: Speed effects the number of steps in the easing function.
-Adjust speed and animation rate separately to fine tune the effect. (default: 0.1)
-      --bubble-delay (int > 0)
+                            Speed of the floating bubbles.  (default: 0.1) --bubble-delay (int > 0)
-                            Number of animation steps between bubbles. (default: 50) --pop-condition {row,bottom,anywhere}
+                            Number of frames between bubbles. (default: 50) --pop-condition {row,bottom,anywhere}
                             Condition for a bubble to pop. 'row' will pop the bubble when it reaches the the lowest row for which a character in the bubble originates. 'bottom' will pop the bubble at the bottom row of the terminal. 'anywhere' will pop the bubble randomly, or at the bottom of the terminal. (default: row)